Italy quake devastates area's historical heritage

 By Stephen Jewkes

-SAN FELICE SUL PANARO, Italy Residents of some small northern Italian towns hit by Sunday's quake may have all survived, but the tremor that shook them to their foundations reduced their artistic and architectural riches to rubble.
+SAN FELICE SUL PANARO, Italy, May 21 Residents of some small northern Italian towns hit by Sunday's quake may have all survived, but the tremor that shook them to their foundations reduced their artistic and architectural riches to rubble.

 San Felice Sul Panaro was just one town where the quake inflicted severe wounds on centuries of heritage, memory and tradition, in some cases erasing them.